-The current employment climate, heavily favoring the employee, is leading employers to reevaluate their business direction in order to maximize employee retention, engagement, and business performance.
+The current employment climate, heavily favouring the employee, is leading employers to reevaluate their business direction in order to maximize employee retention, engagement, and business performance.
 Currently, we have one of the lowest rates of unemployment ever, respectively the lowest since 1976 in Canada at 5.8%, and 3.8% in the United States (Trading Economics), the problem is no longer for employees to find jobs, but rather for employers to keep employees satisfied and have them stay.

 With this in mind, it’s important to move away from organizational obstacles that cripple your business.
 As the adage says, “employees don’t leave jobs, they leave managers”, keeping employees engaged and satisfied within their work environment is extremely important.
 As companies become more geared toward altruism, having managers that not only manage badly but also display avarice or organizational greed, can severely cripple a company.
 Having a manager whose self-interest is low, is [more] likely to have “other orientation” which is a “dispositional tendency to be concerned with and helpful to other persons.”
 (Megliano & Korsgaard, 2004, p.948)